-Level 1 ACTIONS 1.
-Service/Team holding the case Discuss concerns with resident Raise a request to the Fire and Rescue Service to provide fire safety advice Refer for Care Act assessment if appropriate.
-Refer to GP if appropriate 2.
-Environmental Health □ No action 3.
-Social Landlords Provide details on debt advice if appropriate to circumstances Refer to GP if appropriate Refer for support assessment if appropriate.
+Refer to GP if appropriate Refer for support assessment if appropriate.
 Provide details of support streams open to the resident via charities and self-help groups.
-Provide details on debt advice if appropriate to circumstances Ensure residents are maintaining all tenancy conditions 4.
-Practitioners □ Complete Hoarding Assessment □ Make appropriate referrals for support □ Refer to social landlord if the client is their tenant or leaseholder 5.
-Emergency Services ☐ Ensure information is shared with statutory agencies & feedback is provided to referring agency on completion of home visits.
-6. Animal Welfare □ No action unless advice requested 7.
-Safeguarding Adults □ No action unless other concerns of abuse are noted 8.
-MASH □ Consider referring any children or young persons present to Early Help unless other sources of abuse are noted, in which case refer to MASH.
+Provide details on debt advice if appropriate to circumstances Ensure residents are maintaining all tenancy conditions Practitioners Complete Hoarding Assessment Make appropriate referrals for support Refer to social landlord if the client is their tenant or leaseholder Emergency Services Ensure information is shared with statutory agencies & feedback is provided to referring agency on completion of home visits.
+Animal Welfare No action unless advice requested Safeguarding Adults No action unless other concerns of abuse are noted MASH Consider referring any children or young persons present to Early Help unless other sources of abuse are noted, in which case refer to MASH